 Fortunately, the campaign by the Society for the Protection of Nature in Israel has led to a temporary ban on this hunting method, and we’re working to make this a permanent ban.

-Before the establishment of the State of Israel, hunting almost led to the extinction of wild animals, including the ibex.
+Before the establishment of the State of Israel, hunting almost led to the extinction of many wild animals, including the ibex.
 A great joint effort by many agencies managed to rehabilitate species of wildlife that had become extinct due to hunting.
-But even today, the danger of extinction threatens others, such as the European turtle dove.
-The law permits hunting of this beautiful bird from the pigeon and dove family, which is one of the reasons why its population has dwindled by 40% in the last 30 years and its future is in danger.
+But even today, the danger of extinction threatens other animals, such as the European turtle dove.
+The law permits hunting of this beautiful bird, from the pigeon and dove family, which is one of the reasons why its population has dwindled by 40% in the last 30 years and why its future is in danger.

 Taking a hard line on punishment

 To cope with the injustices of hunting we must change the policy, which is conducted according to outdated rules that are irrelevant to protecting nature in the 21st century.
-“The Wildlife Protection Law” was legislated in 1955.
-Despite its name is mainly refers to hunters, and not to protection of wildlife.
-Decades ago, awareness of nature conservation was low, but today there is no place to provide legal support for such a cruel, violent activity, which causes great damage that will impact nature for generations to come.
-Therefore, the Society for the Protection of Nature in Israel is requesting a complete ban on hunting that is falsely called “recreational”.
+The “Wildlife Protection Law” was legislated in 1955—despite its name it mainly refers to hunters, and not to protection of wildlife.
+Decades ago, awareness of nature conservation was scarce, but today there is no legitimization for the legal support of such a cruel, violent activity, which causes great damage that will impact nature for generations to come.
+Therefore, the Society for the Protection of Nature in Israel is requesting a complete ban on hunting that is falsely called a “recreational” sport.

 But this is not enough.
-We much severely punish criminal hunters who are not deterred by anything at the moment.
+We must severely punish criminal hunters who are not deterred by anything, as it stands.
 It’s very hard to catch illegal hunters, although the Society for the Protection of Nature in Israel is investing great efforts to do so.
-Even if the hunter is caught, he is often able to escape responsibility.
-In the few cases where hunters are caught and sentenced in court, they receive light punishments, such as fines of only a few thousand shekels.
-To ensure that the hunters, who often also deal in the hunted meat, will be wary of punishment, the fines must increase to hundreds of thousands of shekels.
+Even if the hunter is caught, they are often able to get out of taking responsibility.
+In the few cases where hunters have been caught and sentenced in court, they received light punishments, such as fines of only a few thousand shekels.
+To ensure that the hunters—who often also deal in the game meat market—will be wary of punishment, the fines must increase to hundreds of thousands of shekels.
 The current law does not provide a solution to another significant threat—undisciplined, illegal poisonings that kill thousands of animals; at the Society for the Protection of Nature in Israel we are working to amend the this aspect of the law as well.

-We often hear the claim that wild animals are hunted throughout the world; thus, there’s no room for campaigning against it.
+We often hear the claim that wild animals are hunted throughout the world, and thus, there’s no legitimacy for campaigning against it.
 But Israel is a small, crowded country.
-On one hand, we are lucky to have an abundance of wildlife despite the small size: from the gazelle, deer, and ibex to the vulture, turtledove, and egret.
+On the one hand, we are lucky to have an abundance of wildlife despite the reduced land area—from the gazelle, deer, and ibex to the vulture, turtledove, and egret.
 On the other hand, the open landscapes and the resources available to the animals are gradually disappearing.
 If we allow hunters to act without supervision and let criminals escape punishment, our treasures of nature will disappear.

 Photos: Yuval Daks, Noam Weiss